 - The earlier you start, the better off you’ll be

-- Dogs won’t learn overnight, so it’s important to be patient and use the same commands each time you train
+- Dogs won’t learn overnight, so being patient and using the same commands each time you train is important.

 - Teach your dog basic obedience commands such as sit, stay, come, and down